Neural Networks and (Virtual) Extended Formulations: Introduction

 \section{Introduction}

-While machine learning is nowadays driven by rapid empirical progress, our work focuses on the theoretical understanding of the underlying models and methods.
-A crucial building block are \emph{feedforward neural networks}.
-These are directed, acyclic graphs in which each vertex (\emph{neuron}) defines a simple computation, usually a linear transformation composed with a scalar-valued, \emph{continuous and piecewise linear} (CPWL) activation function.
+A \emph{feedforward neural network} is a directed, acyclic graph in which each vertex (\emph{neuron}) defines a simple computation, usually a linear transformation composed with a scalar-valued, \emph{continuous and piecewise linear} (CPWL) activation function.
 While a standard choice for the activation function is the \emph{rectified linear unit} (ReLU) $x\mapsto\max\{0,x\}$, in this paper we focus on the more general \emph{maxout} networks.
 These allow to compute the maximum of constantly many linear functions at each neuron.
 As a result, the entire network computes a (potentially complex) CPWL function.
 One of the big challenges in the theoretical analysis of neural networks is to understand how many neurons one requires to exactly or approximately represent a given (CPWL) function.
-To the best of our knowledge, it is an open question whether there exists a family of CPWL functions, which we can evaluate in polynomial time, but which cannot be represented by polynomial-size neural networks.
+To the best of our knowledge, it is an open question whether there exists a family of CPWL functions, which we can evaluate in polynomial time, but which cannot be represented by polynomial-size neural networks.\footnote{Note that here we refer to exact real-valued and not binary computation, compare the related discussion in \Cref{sec:relatedwork}.}